Perfect Match (TV series): Contestants

+Episodes

 Production

-Filming

-Filming of Season One took place in Playa Bonita, Panama City, Panama, during March 2022, before Season 3 of Love is Blind and The Mole had aired.
+Season 1 took place in Playa Bonita, Panama City, Panama, during March 2022, before the third season of Love is Blind and The Mole had aired.

+Season 2 took place in Tulum, Mexico during August and September 2023.

+Netflix released a video game adaptation in June 2024 for iOS and Android.
+It is free but requires a Netflix subscription.

 Reception

 Viewership

-Variety reported that "the Kinetic Content-produced series, featuring figures from some of the streamer's other popular shows like "Love Is Blind" and "Too Hot to Handle," debuted at No. 2 on the English-language TV chart during the Feb.
-13–19 viewing window" with "over 24 million hours viewed."
+The series debuted at No. 2 on the English-language TV chart during the Feb.
+13–19 viewing window, with "over 24 million hours viewed.

 On February 22, 2023, Perfect Match became the No. 1 series in the Netflix US TV rankings.

 According to FlixPatrol, which monitors daily updated VOD charts across the globe, Perfect Match has reached Netflix's No. 1 TV Series ranking in 38 countries around the world.

 Critical response

-Lauren Piester of The Wrap says Perfect Match "might actually be perfect."
+Lauren Piester of TheWrap says Perfect Match "might actually be perfect."
 Piester states "It's endlessly watchable.
 It's funny.
 It's sexy, it's stupid, and it knows that it's all these things...I've never loved a dating show as much as I love this one."

 Brett White at Decider says Perfect Match is "a series that may just be the first dating show of its kind that could be called prestige TV....It's like if Michelin-starred restaurant cranked out its own version of the Taco Bell menu.
 Yes, that's a Crunchwrap Supreme — but it's a Crunchwrap Supreme that would make Tom Colicchio weep...
 Everything about Perfect Match feels meticulously crafted to be peak binge-worthy TV....
 I've fallen in love with this gourmet Gordita and junk food has never been this filling nor tasted this exquisite."

 Tara Ariano at Vanity Fair says "Netflix's Blissfully Dumb Perfect Match Is Ideal Background Viewing.
 We mean that as a compliment!"

 EJ Dickson of Rolling Stone writes "Netflix's Perfect Match is horny, utterly ridiculous fun...a show that doesn't care if you or anyone else thinks it's anything but lazy, frothy fun."

-Gigi Fong at Hyperbae writes Perfect Match "resembles the 'Hunger Games of Dating'".